Boat on water below buildings

 The original size of the square was expanded to match and compete with larger European cities while still keeping its beautiful Art Deco buildings.

-Buildings on the square were originally banks and professional offices.
-So, it was intriguing when we entered McDonald’s on the square to view the beautiful old bar, tiles and leadlight windows.
-Stunning.
+The buildings on the square were originally banks and professional offices.
+So, it was intriguing when we entered McDonald’s on the square to view the beautiful old bar, tiles, and leadlight windows.

 Next was the must-see statue of the “Town Crier”, who, in years gone by, used to read the news to the local people.